shells-sh/TeaScript.sh/API_REFERENCE.md

 > > | `$6` | Variable value (object ID, literal text value, or name of another variable) |

 ### `reflection variables show`

+Print out details about a variable.

+Print out details on separate lines including variable name, type, and value.

 > 🚨 Expensive.
 Reminder: do not use this in the hot path.
 This is for users.